enigma-io/boundless/packages/boundless-pagination/README.md

   (default `true`) whether the "Last page" control button should be displayed

 - __showPaginationState__ `Boolean|Function`
-  (default `false`) renders an element called `.ui-pagination-control-state` that contains the current state of the pagination like "1 of 10"; alternatively, this prop also accepts a function that it will call with the currentPage and totalPages for you to format:
+  (default `false`) renders an element called `.b-pagination-control-state` that contains the current state of the pagination like "1 of 10"; alternatively, this prop also accepts a function that it will call with the currentPage and totalPages for you to format:

   ```jsx
   showPaginatedState={(currentPage, totalPages) => <div className='foo'>You're on page {currentPage} of {totalPages} pages!</div>}